Full Legal Terms and Conditions

 Ethical Standards: Apex Interface is seeking to develop its own processing systems when development funds permit in order to lower the total % tax paid by sellers irrespective of seller location.
 Privacy Interface current prices are 3x cheaper than selling on another large selling platform and 1.25-2.5x cheaper than another all whilst not being de-facto taxed through the sale of your user data as a ‘product’ by almost all other platforms.
 Sellers also reach buyers here that are not on other platforms for the above reason and the high service standards enforced amongst sellers.

-6(a): Sellers can routinely withdraw amounts above £10 (not less)* per withdrawal.
+6(a): Sellers can routinely withdraw amounts above £10* per withdrawal.
 Sellers receive payment after a period of time has passed (approximately 15 calendar days) to ensure customers receive their product before withdrawal is permitted.
 Once this time has passed or a buyer indicates reciept of an item a seller receives their payment.
 Privacy Interface may ask a seller for proof of dispatch prior to payouts of earned sales.
 Sellers using slow postal methods taking over 13.5 days (+1.5 dispatch maximum time limit = 15) agree to the delayed payout of the funds generated by that sale until the item has been confirmed as delivered or a customer has not indicated a missing delivery for the maximum transit time of that postal method.
 Apex Interface reserves the ability to reduce this waiting time for sellers with verified details and a successful transaction and delivery history as determined solely by Apex Interface.

 *Sellers must request to withdraw amounts lower than £10 per withdrawal.